Chimera patterns in conservative systems and ultracold atoms with mediated nonlocal hopping: Introduction

-We find that these chimera patterns exist in the two-component GPE under certain conditions, if there is nonlocal hopping (beyond nearest neighbor) with a new characteristic length scale $R$.
+We find that these chimera patterns exist in the two-component GPE, if there is nonlocal hopping (beyond nearest neighbor) with a new characteristic length scale $R$.
 Nonlocal descriptions are often conveniently employed for systems such as gravitational, electric, magnetic, and dipole interactions, despite locality being one of the basic principles of physics.
 These descriptions are accurate when the mediating field is much faster than the dynamics of the particles, so that the mediating picture can be reduced to an effective particle-particle description with a nonlocal term.
-Similar effective descriptions can be engineered by adding a mediating channel such as the cavity-mediated global coupling \cite{ritsch_cold_2013}.
+Similar effective descriptions can be engineered by adding a mediating channel such as cavity-mediated global coupling \cite{ritsch_cold_2013}.
 Moreover, the range of coupling may be tunable in certain systems such as those with nonlocal diffusive coupling \cite{tanaka_complex_2003} or long-range coupling mediated by light, \cite{douglas_quantum_2015,gonzalez-tudela_subwavelength_2015} studied recently.
-Tunable hopping \cite{de_vega_matter-wave_2008,navarrete-benlloch_simulating_2011,gonzalez-tudela_purely_2017,gonzalez-tudela_quantum_2017} has also recently been studied as an extension to Bose-Hubbard model (BHM), in contrast to the direct hopping that is usually studied in the BHM \cite{jaksch_cold_1998,dutta_non-standard_2015,landig_quantum_2016}.
-The physics of systems that display both nonlocal hopping and nonlinearities are still rarely studied.
+Tunable hopping \cite{de_vega_matter-wave_2008,navarrete-benlloch_simulating_2011,gonzalez-tudela_purely_2017,gonzalez-tudela_quantum_2017} has also recently been studied as an extension to Bose-Hubbard model (BHM), while the direct nearest-neighbor hopping is usually studied in the BHM \cite{jaksch_cold_1998,dutta_non-standard_2015,landig_quantum_2016}.
+The physics of conservative systems that display both nonlocal hopping and nonlinearities are still rarely studied.